 Trustworthiness and accuracy of the research were ensured using the Lincoln and Guba (1994) [24] criteria.
 To assess credibility, reviewing the manuscripts and codes by member check was performed to eliminate any ambiguity in the coding.
-The research reports and notes were reviewed by the second author and experts in the phenomenological approach ensure findings. similarity of the Thus, confirmability was ensured.
+The research reports and notes were reviewed by the author second and experts the in phenomenological approach ensure similarity of the findings.
+Thus, confirmability was ensured.
 To ensure dependability, a researcher who was not involved in the research served as an external observer.
 Due to similar perceptions of the findings, dependability was confirmed.